Iran says U.S. to lift oil sanctions, Germany, France cautious on matter | Law-Order

 Iran says U.S. to lift oil sanctions, Germany, France cautious on matter

 Iran said on Wednesday the United States had agreed to remove all sanctions on Iran's oil and shipping, although Germany cautioned that major issues remained at talks between Tehran and world powers to revive a 2015 nuclear deal.
-The Iranian remarks, by outgoing President Hassan Rouhani's chief of staff, echoed previous assertions by officials in Rouhani's pragmatist camp that Washington is prepared to make major concessions at the talks, under way since April in Vienna.
+The Iranian remarks, by outgoing President Hassan Rouhani's chief of staff Mahmoud Vaezi, echoed previous assertions by officials in Rouhani's pragmatist camp that Washington is prepared to make major concessions at the talks, which have been under way since April in Vienna.

 Like other Western and Iranian negotiators who have said the talks remain a long way from conclusion, German Foreign Minister Heiko Maas said on Wednesday that Tehran and the powers still had to overcome significant hurdles.
 "We are making progress but there are still some nuts to crack," Maas told a joint news conference with U.S. Secretary of State Antony Blinken.
 Maas said a deal was possible even after the election of Raisi, an implacable critic of the West.